schotts-fired/sdtd/README.md

-# Discovering the Statistical Data Types of Variables with Probabilistic Matrix Factorization and Variational Autoencoders
+# On (Deep) Probabilistic Models for Data Type Discovery

 This repo contains the code for my Bachelor thesis: